Doing a Tape Test in the Arteza Watercolor Book

 Here’s A Thought

 If you are just starting with watercolor and don’t know what type of watercolor paper you like or what you need to look for in a watercolor paper start experimenting today.
 Sign up for my FREE Pamphlet making class.
 (You can sign up any time.
 It’s self-guided.
 But it is detailed enough that you’ll have no problem making a pamphlet.)
+The Class will be available through December 31, 2021.

 Use a 140 lb. watercolor paper that I love to make your pamphlet—I recommend TH Saunders/Waterford, but if you can’t get that you could try Fabriano Artistico, Fluid 100, Cheap Joe’s Kilimanjaro, or Canson Heritage.
 These are all available in 22 x 30 inch sheets.